amjal/ML-exercises/chapter2/readme.md

 	assumption to handle vectors.
 Here are the results:
 ![graph](assignmentdefinitions/plot.png)

-	If this result is correct, then it means the naive Bayesian assumption gets weaker with the increase of our dataset's size.
-How do I validate this?
+    This result shows the naive Bayesian assumption's error increases a little with the dataset's size.